 Try these roasted walnuts in our saffron walnut rice pilaf, it is amazing!!!

 Roast Walnuts In Air Fryer

 Air frying is certainly the fastest method, though it will probably require a bit more clean up in the end.

 - Combine everything together.
 In a large bowl, toss the nuts with olive oil, maple syrup, cinnamon, and salt until well coated.

 - Transfer to the basket.
 Spread the nuts into a single layer so they toast on all sides.

 - Allow to cool completely.
-Once they appear golden and no longer sticky, scoop them onto a baking sheet to cool.
+Once they appear golden and no longer sticky, scoop the roasted walnuts onto a baking sheet to cool.

 Toasting Walnuts In Oven

-The process is similar to air frying, except you will transfer them straight to a baking sheet once coated.
+The process is similar to air frying, except you will transfer the nuts straight to a baking sheet once coated.

 - Line your baking sheet.
 Parchment paper or foil makes clean up a breeze!